 The U.S. Congress is funding a modest assault on the great firewall of China.

-Internet censorship in North Korea is worse.
+North Korea is worse.
 Government control makes North Korea the world’s worst Internet black hole, Reporters Without Borders says.
-Only a few officials are able to access the Web, using connections rented from
+Only a few officials are able to access the Web, using connections rented from China.